 Shotei traveled from Kyoto to Akita in Northern Japan during the Temmei period (1781-1788)and continued teaching.
 One student, Hyakkaen Kensho was so enthusiastic and talented that Shotei taught him the “ishindenshin,” the basic concepts of the art of flower arrangement.
-Thus, Hyakkaen Kensho received his authority as Iyemoto (headmaster) from the founder of the Senke-Shotei style.
-This authority transferred to Kagyubo Ippyo, to Shososai Yamada Okyo, and to Kane Shoji who became Iyemoto of the Senke School in 1939.
+Thus, Hyakkaen Kensho received his authority as Iemoto (headmaster) from the founder of the Senke-Shotei style.
+This authority transferred to Kagyubo Ippyo, to Shososai Yamada Okyo, and to Kane Shoji who became Iemoto of the Senke School in 1939.

 The images presented on this website are for educational and inspirational purposes only.